ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 {{site.data.keyword.powerSysFull}} Private Cloud provides secure and unified billing for using the hardware and software resources.
 The following list of hardware resources is metered:

-- Virtual machines: The CPU (in cores), with processor mode (capped, shared, dedicated), and memory (in GB).
+- Virtual machines: The CPU (in cores), with processor modes (capped, shared, dedicated), and memory (in GB).

 - Volumes: Volume (in GB).